categories

 With the advent of technology, AI photo editing has become increasingly popular.
 AI photo editing software allows you to create professional-looking results in just minutes.
 One might wonder about the repercussions of using AI tools for photo editing, especially on platforms like Instagram where the “Made with AI” tag has grown popular.
 Many photographers have highlighted this growing concern in the Aftershoot community and have questioned whether AI would replace their creativity and unique style.
 Some photographers are skeptical about using AI editing.

-Social media platforms may flag images where significant changes have been made such as using generative features of Photoshop to change the contents of the image.
-However, when using AI editing tools like Aftershoot, it is important to note that the tool doesn’t change the actual essence of the image or the contents in it.
-It allows photographers to train the algorithm with their unique editing style which is then applied to your images.
+Social media platforms may flag images where significant changes have been made, such as using Photoshop's generative features to change the contents of the image.
+However, when using AI editing tools like Aftershoot, it is important to note that the tool doesn’t change the actual essence of the image or its contents.
+It allows photographers to train the algorithm with their unique editing style, which is then applied to your images.
 This helps accelerate the editing process and significantly improves the post-production workflow.

 AI Styles: Should You Use It?